Acharvak/Cookie-Clicker-Agronomicon/README.md

 Compatibility
 -------------
-Compatible with game version 2.022 (the latest as of 17th November 2019).
+Compatible with game version 2.022 (the latest as of 24 May 2020).
 Tested in Chrome and Firefox.
 Can be used together with [Cookie Monster](https://github.com/Aktanusa/CookieMonster) and probably other add-ons, as long as they don’t affect the garden (at least don’t completely change it).

 Try it